Emulsion Stability in RTD Sparkling Beverages

 While the word “taste” refers to what is detected by our taste buds, consumers’ perception of taste goes much further than that.
 Tasting a beverage is a multi-sensory experience constructed from a number of things including our palate, along with the beverage’s visual appearance, aroma, and mouthfeel.
 Our brains use all of our senses to interpret the beverage and arrive at the decision of our overall liking.

-In beverages, colour plays a prominent role in establishing a consumer’s flavour expectation prior to tasting.
-The colour must match the consumers’ frame of reference for its respective flavour.
-For example, one would probably expect a sparkling strawberry beverage to be a matching berry colour shade or a mango-flavoured juice to be bold orange.
-Understanding consumer perspective is very important, especially since more than any other attribute, taste expectation (which can be impacted by colour) drives consumer liking.
-Our research indicates brighter colours are preferred in beverages because of their association to a better and sweeter taste.
+In beverages, color plays a prominent role in establishing a consumer’s flavor expectation prior to tasting.
+The color must match the consumers’ frame of reference for its respective flavor.
+For example, one would probably expect a sparkling strawberry beverage to be a matching berry color shade or a mango-flavored juice to be bold orange.
+Understanding consumer perspective is very important, especially since more than any other attribute, taste expectation (which can be impacted by color) drives consumer liking.
+Our research indicates brighter colors are preferred in beverages because of their association to a better and sweeter taste.

 The Complexities and Necessities of Beverage Emulsions

-With the growing popularity of sparkling beverages, we are seeing a wave of interest in natural colour emulsions.
-Any colours from the carotenoid family like beta-carotenes, paprika, or turmeric require emulsification to function in water-based systems like a sparkling beverage base.
+With the growing popularity of sparkling beverages, we are seeing a wave of interest in natural color emulsions.
+Any colors from the carotenoid family like beta-carotenes, paprika, or turmeric require emulsification to function in water-based systems like a sparkling beverage base.
 Inherently, carotenoids are oil-soluble, however emulsions enable them to become water-soluble or –dispersible.
-Sensient’s Advanced Emulsion Technology (AET™) and equipment innovatively decrease the particle size of the oil-soluble colours and transforms them into a stable water-soluble or water-dispersible solution.
+Sensient’s Advanced Emulsion Technology (AET™) and equipment innovatively decrease the particle size of the oil-soluble colors and transforms them into a stable water-soluble or water-dispersible solution.